grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 From the sail of the _Gnat_, Shakes's head and arm popped up and gestured.
 "Come on over, big guy.
 Mind the fuckin' gap!"

-Hemi's size made for a thrilling sight as he hopped the crunching span between the two boats, but he proved just as nimble as Shakes had been.
+Hemi's size made his hopping the crunching span between the two boats a thrilling sight, but he proved just as nimble as Shakes.
 Hemi was wearing heavy but conventional leather boots, and the water washing the deck of the _Gnat_ soaked the lower part of his legs.
-The tweed pants of his suit turned a dark and sagging color.
-He stepped over the open hatch into the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get down that tiny hole.
+The tweed pants of his suit sagged and turned a dark, cold color.
+He stepped over the open hatch into the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would fit down that tiny hole.
 But Hemi lithely disappeared into the boat.

 Percy gave Bastian a pull on the sleeve, and he tossed a smoked-out butt into the ocean before they climbed up the sail and back inside the _Prospect_.